The 90/10 Principle and… or Rule, either way is a method that truly makes a difference in all aspects of life.

 10% of life is made up of what happens to you.
 90% of life is decided by how you react.
 What does this mean?

 We really have no control over 10% of what happens to us.
 We cannot stop the car from breaking down.
 The plane will be late arriving, which throws our whole schedule off.
-An unexpected network marketing fallout.
+An unexpected investment or business failure.
 A driver may cut us off in traffic.
 We have no control over this 10%.

 <Start excerpt from the book (edited):